Skip to main content

 Frequently Asked Questions

-How do I care for and maintain a wooden chopping block?
+How do I care for my chopping block?

-To maintain a wooden chopping block, regularly wash it with mild soap and water, dry it thoroughly, and periodically apply food-safe mineral oil or a specialized board conditioner to prevent drying and cracking.
+To care for your chopping block, hand-wash it with mild soap and warm water after each use.
+Dry it thoroughly and regularly apply food-safe mineral oil to maintain the wood and prevent cracking.

-Can I use a chopping block for both meat and vegetables?
+Can I use both sides of a chopping block?